-- Slice an antler in small rounds to use as buttons.
+- Slice an antler into small rounds to use as buttons.
 Drill two holes in the middle and polish smooth.
 Use the buttons to decorate pillows, curtains, table runners, and more.

 - Attach an antler to the end or side of a metal U curtain tie back using E6000 craft glue.

 - Glue a candle dish to an antler for a Pottery Barn inspired rustic candle holder.

 Besides these antler crafts, you can also simply display them on a table or shelf, in a glass vase, or throughout a centerpiece.

 Decorating with antlers has never been easier with these antler crafts!